Sam-Izdat/tinycio/doc/index.rst

 How to
 ------

+.. only:: html

     The :doc:`how-to section <source/howto_hello>` has a brief tutorial on the library's core functionality.

 .. toctree::
     :maxdepth: 4